oasis-tcs/openc2-jadn/jadn-v1.1.md

       1 latitude    Latitude        // A Number between -90 and 90 degrees
       2 longitude   Longitude       // A Number between -180 and 180 degrees
 ```

+### 3.1.3 Requirements

+* TypeName MUST NOT be a JADN core type
+* CoreType MUST be a JADN core type
+* FieldID and FieldName values MUST be unique within a type definition.
+* If CoreType is Array or Record, FieldID MUST be the ordinal position of the field within the type, numbered consecutively starting at 1.
+* If CoreType is Enumerated, Choice, or Map, FieldID MAY be any integer.
+* FieldType MUST be a Primitive type, ArrayOf, MapOf, or a model-defined (non-core) type.
+* If FieldType is not a core type, FieldOptions MUST NOT contain any TypeOption.
+* If the [Derived Enumerations](#333-derived-enumerations) or [Pointers](#335-pointers) extensions are present
+in TypeOptions, the Fields array MUST be empty.
+* The default value of TypeOptions, Fields and FieldOptions is the empty Array.
+* The default value of TypeDescription, ItemDescription and FieldDescription is the empty String.

+Including TypeOption values within FieldOptions is an extension ([Section 3.3.1](#331-type-definition-within-fields)).

 ## 3.2 DataTypes